 I lived one (Vermont) winter in a house with no heat, and became very interested in reading about Viking history.
 Tales of four foot think turf walls, peat fires, cattle stabled in doors - it was an escape.
 However, as often happens the real escape came from unexpected stories (that were trail related).
 Apparently, in medieval Scandinavia wooden causeways were a big deal.
 It sounds like wealthy nobles would sponsor their construction through swamps in the way that gentry elsewhere would sponsor cathedrals, music or art.
 In fact, a significant percentage of the famous Viking runestones commemorate the construction of wooden roads, rather than battles or raids.
 Boardwalks seem to have been seen in just as dramatic a light as those other things - the Ramsund Carving celebrates construction of a bridge by showing a hero killing a dragon, of course.

 Continuing this trippy (not to say freudian) approach, the modern bridge between Sweden and Denmark goes half way across an ocean passage, then , in an unexpected twist for a bridge, plunges under the water and finishes the crossing as a tunnel.
-Of course there are websites devoted to pictures of it and other amazing modern bridges.
+Of course there is a wikipedia page for it.

 Sometimes hitting the random article button on Wikipedia is a gold mine.
 This is too cool.
 A boardwalk from 3800 BC preserved in an English marsh.
 It is basically the same technique as puncheon built on hiking trails in New England these days.
 Turns out, of course, that there is a whole body of study on neolithic wooden trackways and bog hydrology AKA Sweet Tracks.